 There are a few instances when Public Health may cover some, or all, medical costs.
-These include Cayman-required immunisations not covered by insurance, financial assistance with pre-natal expenses for some Caymanian women if their insurance benefits have been exhausted (this does not include delivery costs), and treatment of tuberculosis and HIV/AIDS.
+These include Cayman-required immunisations not covered by insurance (if obtained at the Cayman Islands Health Services Authority), financial assistance with pre-natal expenses for some Caymanian women if their insurance benefits have been exhausted (this does not include delivery costs), and treatment of tuberculosis and HIV/AIDS.

 Which parent is likely to stay in their job longer?
 Although it is possible to change plans, it can be time-consuming and things like deductible credits may be lost.

-What are the monthly premiums and what monetary amount does each parents’ employer contribute towards each of the dependant’s coverage?
+What are the monthly premiums and how much does each employer contribute towards the dependant’s coverage?

 Ask your employer about renewal dates (the rates you are quoted today may change at renewal time, so the best deal right now may not be the best deal in a few months’ time).

 When calculating the costs of insuring children, remember to take into account the variance in pay periods: if you are paid every two weeks, will you be looking at deductions on every pay check, including the months when you receive three?

 Whilst the law requires a minimum coverage it does not block additional coverage, so in some cases it is possible to put a child on two plans.
 However, if both parents have the same insurer, double enrolment is not an option.
 In double coverage, the benefits should be coordinated between the two plans: the primary plan should pay first, and eligible differences can be submitted for coverage by the second.
 In Cayman, the father’s plan is usually considered the primary plan in cases of coordinating benefits (COB).
 It is important to consider, however, whether the potential benefits warrant paying the additional premiums.
 A possible instance when double-coverage could be beneficial is if a baby is ill or premature, and one plan’s benefits will not suffice.

 Insurance for School & College Age Children